rust-lang/rust/vec.md

 # Deallocating

-Next we should implement Drop so that we don't massively leaks tons of resources.
+Next we should implement Drop so that we don't massively leak tons of resources.
 The easiest way is to just call `pop` until it yields None, and then deallocate our buffer.
 Note that calling `pop` is uneeded if `T: !Drop`.
 In theory we can ask Rust if T needs_drop and omit the calls to `pop`.
 However in practice LLVM